Christian Bethancourt Player Props: Rays vs. Astros

-Christian Bethancourt -- .130 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Houston Astros, with Hunter Brown on the mound, on July 29 at 7:15 PM ET.
+Christian Bethancourt -- with a slugging percentage of .167 in his past 10 games (including no home runs) -- will be in action for the Tampa Bay Rays against the Houston Astros, with Brandon Bielak on the hill, on July 30 at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Astros.
+In his last game he had a one-hit showing (1-for-4) against the Astros.

 Christian Bethancourt Game Info & Props vs. the Astros